MargaritaAtr/harry-potter-quiz/README.md

 # Harry Potter Quiz

-It is a second project that I created for Nikol.
+It is a second project that I created for my sister Nikol.
 She is a tutor who works closely with kids and she gave me the idea to create a quiz for her students.
 Harry Potter  has been chosen as it is the most popular book story in the kids' world.
 Therefore, I thought testing kids' knowledge of this story would be fun.